JDM95aus/Project_OpenSourceTerracore_P.O.S.T./Trademark.md

 The name **OpenSourceTerraCore™** and associated logos (collectively, the "OpenSourceTerraCore Marks") are trademarks used to identify the open-source solar food synthesis project and its associated goods, services, and community.

-This policy outlines how you may and may not use the TerraCore Marks.
+This policy outlines how you may and may not use the OpenSourceTerraCore Marks.
 The goal is to protect the integrity of the project while encouraging community participation and adoption.

 ## ✅ Permitted Uses (You Can Do This)

-You are encouraged to use the TerraCore Marks in the following ways:
+You are encouraged to use the OpenSourceTerraCore Marks in the following ways:

 ### 1. **Non-Commercial Referencing**
 - Refer to the project by name in discussions, articles, and presentations